United Nations Security Council veto power: Bypassing the veto

 The veto only applies to votes that come before the United Nations Security Council, so the United Nations General Assembly is unaffected.

 From Article 27(3), both elected and permanent members must abstain from certain votes about issues where they are among the interested parties.
 The specific language was a compromise between the idea that one should not be able to pass judgement on their own actions, and the principle that the Security Council should not act against its permanent members.
 However, there are no clear guidelines about how to establish when the requirements are met, and its application has been inconsistent.

 In 1950, the General Assembly adopted the "Uniting for Peace" resolution, which was backed by the United States as a safeguard against potential vetoes by the USSR.
 It has been argued that with the adoption of this resolution, and given the interpretations of the Assembly's powers that became customary international law as a result, that the Security Council "power of veto" problem could be surmounted.
 By adopting A/RES/377 A, on 3 November 1950, over two-thirds of UN Member States declared that, according to the UN Charter, the permanent members cannot and should not prevent the General Assembly from taking any and all action necessary to restore international peace and security in cases where the Security Council has failed to exercise its "primary responsibility" for maintaining peace.
 Such an interpretation sees the General Assembly as being awarded "final responsibility"—rather than "secondary responsibility"—for matters of international peace and security, by the UN Charter.
 Various official and semi-official UN reports make explicit reference to the Uniting for Peace resolution as providing a mechanism for the General Assembly to overrule any Security Council vetoes, thus rendering them little more than delays in UN action, should two-thirds of the Assembly subsequently agree that action is necessary.
 In 1956, the resolution was used to help resolve the Suez Crisis.
 When invoked, it creates an emergency special session of the General Assembly.
 As of 2022, the procedure has been invoked 11 times.

 There are a number of possible reforms to the Security Council that could affect the veto.
 Proposals include: limiting the use of the veto to vital national security issues; requiring agreement from multiple states before exercising the veto; abolishing the veto entirely; and embarking on the transition stipulated in Article 106 of the Charter, which requires the consensus principle to stay in place.
+US delegate Harold Stassen and the American Journal of International Law have stated that the veto could conceivably be bypassed by superseding the Charter with a new one.

+The Republic of China (Taiwan) was expelled from the United Nations despite having a veto and despite expulsions being veto-able, as the General Assembly decided that the issue was about who had the credentials to represent an existing member, rather than the actual addition or removal of a member.